-SDR1200 Spinning Disc Reactor for Hemp Oil Extraction and Botanical Oil Extraction Using Water as the solvent
+Spinning Disc Reactor for Botanical Oil Extraction Using Water as the solvent

 The New Revolution in Processing using Water as the Solvent

-Simple push-button operation and uses only water as the carrier-solvent, this amazing system uses technology that was previously only available in the pharmaceutical industry.
+Simple push-button operation and uses only water as the solvent, this amazing system uses technology that was previously only available in the pharmaceutical industry.
 Process 50-100 pounds per hour, or up to 2,400 pounds (1,200 kg) per day of flower.
 This system can process an amazing 2.5 acres per day of flower, or up to 876,000 pounds per year (about 900 acres of flower).
-This system produces a crude oil extract, which is considered a Full Spectrum Hemp Oil extraction.
+This system produces a crude oil extract, which is considered a Full Spectrum Oil extraction.

-Profits: The SDR1200 allows processing of large amounts of botanicals extraction, compared to batch reactors.
+Profits: The SDR allows processing of large amounts of botanicals extraction, compared to batch reactors.
 This allows better processing efficiency, which saves labor and energy costs, and increases your profit potential.

-Time: The SDR1200 saves you time.
+Time: The SDR saves you time.
 The continuous feed processing methodology gets you finished product faster, and at less production cost.

 The Problem With Large Scale Ethanol Batch Extraction: Typically, large scale ethanol extraction has a number of drawbacks.
 Since recycled ethanol is imperitive to low cost processing operation, the dilution of the pure ethanol becomes compromised (water keeps getting added) which results in poor extraction efficiency.
 In addition, ethanol has poor turpene retention (turpepes become volatile and simply evaporate).
 Finally, many ethanol processors who do a quick-turn extraction, end up with lots of bitter green tasting chlorophyll.
 To filter out that, they use activated carbon filters (referred to as carbon scrubbing), which also filter out most of the valuable components ( source: Romano LL, Hazekamp A. Cannabis Oil: chemical evaluation of an upcoming cannabis-based medicine.
 Cannabinoids.
 2013;7(1):1-11.)